-Meanwhile, Ripon had 497 total confirmed cases of COVID-19 as of Nov.
-24, according to the Ripon Community COVID-19 Task Force — which is up from 461 a week earlier.
+Meanwhile, Ripon had 724 total confirmed cases of COVID-19 as of Feb.
+15, according to the Ripon Community COVID-19 Task Force.

-The website (www.riponcovid19.org/local-covid-19-cases) does not have a list of active cases.
-However, it does list the number of new positive cases each day.
+The website (www.riponcovid19.org/local-covid-19-cases) does not have a list of active cases, but it does list the number of new positive cases each day.

-In neighboring Green Lake County, according to DHS, there were 1,161 total positive cases — with 44 active COVID-19 cases as of Thursday, according to the state Department of Health Services,
+In neighboring Green Lake County, there were 1,520 total positive cases — with seven active COVID-19 cases as of Thursday, according to the state Department of Health Services,

-The number of total positive cases in Green Lake County are up by five from a week earlier and active cases are down by 26.
+The number of total positive cases in Green Lake County are up by five from a week earlier and active cases are down by three.